obsidiansystems/hydra-pay/README.md

 docker run -p 127.0.0.1:8000:8000/tcp --volume /path/to/hydra-pay/config:/hydrapay/config obsidiansys/hydra-pay:latest
 ```

-There are command line options to run on your own Cardano network and Hydra Head parameters.
-These can be listed with the `--help` option and are similar to those of `cardano-node` and [`hydra-node`](https://hydra.family/head-protocol/docs/getting-started).

 ### With Nix

 1. [Install Nix](https://nixos.org/nix/).
 If you already have Nix installed, make sure you have version 2.0 or higher.
 To check your current version, run nix-env --version.